annalisa144/reverdecer/_posts/2018-10-09-we-have-a-water-heater.md

 layout: post
 ---

-Phlilip made this simple pazzive solar water heater.
+Phillip made this simple passive solar water heater.
 He dug and leveled a 3" deep pit, lined it with plastic and styrofoam, and now we can scoop out warm (or even hot) water most afternoons.

 But most days we don't bother, since it's inconvenient - takes a tiny bit more work and perhaps one more minute than getting water out of the rain tank.
 Should a minute and some scoops matter?
 Probably not.